Search This Blog

 VW Passat

-The first Volkswagen Passat happened in the mid-1970s, when the Western world wore bell-bottoms, and the casettes the matric girls would hand the school bus driver (my dad) was Abba, Queen or the Bee Gees.
+The first Volkswagen Passat happened in the mid-1970s, when the Western world wore bell-bottoms, and the casettes the matric girls would hand the school bus driver (my dad) was Abba or Queen.

 Dad bought a powder blue Passat on credit with his teacher's salary and a cash deposit from driving those school buses.
 It was a dud, obviously built during the last hour of a Friday shift and one of the very few cars he lost money on in the resale.